pandas-dev/pandas/web/pandas/pdeps/0007-copy-on-write.md

 ## Disadvantages

-Other than the fact that this proposal would result in a backwards incompatible, breaking change in behaviour (see next section), there some other potential
+Other than the fact that this proposal would result in a backwards incompatible, breaking change in behaviour (see next section), there are some other potential
 disadvantages:

 * Deviation from NumPy: NumPy uses the copy and view concepts, while in this proposal